 Consent & Release forms for all children participating in the film must be signed by parents/guardians.
 Completed Consent & Release forms should be kept with the school normal records.
 You do not need to send these to us when entering but you should have permission / consent before you enter the film.
 You will be asked to confirm this on the online entry form.
-Consent Form Template available here.
+Parental Consent Form Template available here.

 Location Release Forms

 Where films are shot on location outside the school, schools should get written consent from property owners where necessary.
 Completed location release forms should be retained by the school.
-Location Release Form Template availabe here.
+Location Release Form Template available here.

 The use of copyrighted visual material is not permitted, i.e. photographs, logos, insignias, branded items, etc. Please use creative commons copyright free material or original content.
 Use of copyrighted material including music, without written permission from author, artist and producers along with evidence of written permission, will lead to automatic disqualification.